NinePts/OntoGraph/README.md

 This information is defined in the file, `src/main/java/graph/graphmloutputs/GraphMLOutputDetails.java`, in the createNodeMap, createArrowMap and createLineMap methods.

 ### Known issues
 All issues and improvements for OntoGraph are listed in the project's [Issues](https://github.com/NinePts/OntoGraph/issues).
+Please note that improvements are defined with the prefix, "(New Feature)".

 Please create Github issues for any bugs or improvement suggestions, or feel free to fork the repository, make changes and create pull requests.
 <br><br>